 - Lots of glaciers

-Includes: Guides + guide expenses, 7 nights Hut, 7 multi-course dinners and breakfast, helicopter transfers to/from hut.
+Includes: Guides + guide expenses, 7 nights hut accommodation, 7 multi-course dinners and breakfasts, helicopter transfers to and from the hut.